Guide to Caravan Security: Everything you need to know

 A caravan alarm will sound if somebody tries to gain entry to your trailer, drawing attention to the burglary.

-As well as protecting your caravan’s contents, it’s also possible to have a movement monitor alarm and tilt sensor that will alert you if a thief attempts to drive off with your caravan.
+A movement monitor alarm and tilt sensor will alert you if a thief attempts to drive off with your caravan.

-Modern day technologies allow alarm systems to send instant messages to your mobile phone, to keep you in-the-know at all times.
+Modern technology allows alarm systems to send instant messages to your mobile phone, keeping you in the know.

 Tracking devices

-Caravan trackers offer peace of mind: allowing you to locate, monitor and retrieve your caravan in the event that it is stolen.
-Often connected to an alarm system or a separate battery source, you could be required to pay a subscription either monthly or annually in order to keep your caravan protected.
+Caravan trackers allow you to locate, monitor and retrieve your caravan if it is stolen.
+Tracking devices are often connected to an alarm system or a separate battery source.
+You may be required to pay a monthly or annual subscription to keep your caravan protected.
 If your caravan is moved unusually, you’ll receive an alert from the tracking device company so that you can investigate further.

-The trackers are also easy to set up.
-Simply download the corresponding app onto your mobile phone, connect the tracker using your serial number and security token, and register the device.
+The trackers are easy to set up.
+Simply download an app, connect the tracker using your serial number and security token, and register the device.
 You may also be asked to upload a picture of your caravan too.

 Forensic protection